2005 Iranian Air Force C-130 crash: Casualties

 Tehran mayor Mohammad Bagher Ghalibaf said that all 94 people on board, including 40 journalists, were killed upon impact.
 State radio reported at least 34 people were confirmed dead on the ground, putting the official death toll at 128.
 An Interior Ministry Spokesperson, Mojtaba Mir-Abdolahi, confirmed that 116 bodies were recovered from the site.
-However, it was later determined by the Aviation Safety Network that only 12 people on the ground had died in the crash.
+However, it was later determined by the Aviation Safety Network that 12 people on the ground had died in the crash.

 The Mehr news agency reported that 40 journalists on board worked for the Islamic Republic of Iran Broadcasting, and the others were from the Islamic Republic News Agency, Iranian Students' News Agency and Fars News Agency, and several newspapers.

 Iason Sowden of Global Radio News in Tehran said there were reports of charred bodies on the ground near the crash site.
 Sowden also said that one wing of the plane was lying in front of the building.
 Initial pictures shown on Sky News and CNN showed complete chaos at the scene.
 Earlier in the day, all children were advised to stay at home due to high levels of smog and pollution.

 Reuters reported that 28 people were transported to a nearby hospital.
 Iranian state radio reported that 90 people sustained serious injuries.
-Doctor Panahi, head of Tehran's rescue services, was quoted in an interview with the Iranian Students' News Agency as saying that 132 had been injured.
+The head of Tehran's rescue services was quoted in an interview with the Iranian Students' News Agency as saying that 132 people had been injured.